-The increased popularity in bamboo products over the last five years owes much of its success to its superior sustainability factor when compared to cotton, silk, and linen.
+The increased popularity of bamboo products over the last five years owes much of its success to its superior sustainability factor when compared to cotton, silk, and linen.
 Now, eco-conscious consumers are starting to recognize bamboo’s superior durability also.

 When it comes to bamboo sheets it’s important to research all the various options so that you can make the best-informed choice possible.

+Do Bamboo Sheets Wear Well?
 The Importance of Weaves in Bamboo Sheets

 Sateen is a type of weave that is one-yarn-under and three-yarn-over.
 Sateen is commonly used by designers and manufacturers to help produce soft, glossy, increased thread count bedding with a solid, compressed texture.
 Due to the larger thread count, sateen sheets provide a silky feel and shiny look that some say is better than silk itself.
 This makes sateen a great vegan alternative to silk sheets.

 The added delicacy of sateen also affects the wear of the sheets.
-The exposed yarns allow the wear and tear much more easily than twill.
+The exposed yarns allow wear and tear much more easily than twill.
 Most commonly, sateen sheets become a victim of wear and tear during improper care during cleaning, washing, and stain removal.
 If you ensure the proper care of your sateen bamboo sheets they should last you a very long time.

 - 2 times softer than twill due to extra exposed yarn.